-Every Flair system needs at least one Flair Puck.
-This Puck is configured as a Gateway and plugged into power using the supplied cable and adapter.
-The Gateway Puck is connected to your home WiFI and bridges all your Flair devices to the internet (even if you only have one Puck in your system).
+Every Flair system needs at least one Flair Puck.* This Puck is configured as a Gateway and plugged into power using the supplied cable and adapter.
+The Gateway Puck is connected to your home WiFI and bridges all your Flair devices to the internet over an ad hoc RF network.

 Get one Flair Puck per unit.
 For mini splits, this is one Puck per indoor head unit.*

 Get one Flair Puck to control the mini split.
 You may need to purchase a wall-mounted IR receiver (check with your mini spit manufacturer).
 If you're using Smart Vents, also get one Flair Puck per room with Smart Vents.*

 For large systems with more than 16 Flair devices (including the Gateway Puck), use the Large System Calculator to determine the minimum number of Gateway Pucks required for your home.